 The magnetic detection can be performed with magnetic liquids and fluorescent magnetic liquids.

 The principle of operation is that the presence of discontinuities such as cracks and other defects disrupts a magnetic field created on the subject of inspection.
-So, applying a liquid containing magnetic particles on the part under such conditions will make those magnetic particles to gather and accumulate in the area described by the discontinuity on the material.
+So, applying a liquid containing magnetic particles on the part under such conditions will make those magnetic particles gather and accumulate in the area by the discontinuity on the material.

 Due to its operation principle, this method is mainly used to detect flaws on ferromagnetic materials such as: